rename-this/vhs/site/content/Reference/_index.md

 and responses from the TCP data, formats them as JSON, and prints them to the standard output.

 ## Specifying Inputs and Outputs
-The core command line flags for `vhs` are focussed on defining the data flow that `vhs` will use for a recording/replay session.
+The core command line flags for `vhs` are focused on defining the data flow that `vhs` will use for a recording/replay session.
 Inputs and outputs are specified in terms of a simple domain specific language that will be detailed in the following sections.